Graduate Assistant Strength & Conditioning

 Graduate Assistant – Strength & Conditioning

-The University of Mary in Bismarck, ND is seeking a Graduate Assistant for the Strength & Conditioning program.
-This program develops the physical and mental aspects of training the scholar-athletes at the University of Mary.
-This position is responsible for assisting the Head Strength and Conditioning Coach with operating a collegiate strength and conditioning department and to prepare the Graduate Assistant Coach for a fulltime coaching position at the college or high school level.
-This position also includes graduate tuition, a stipend, and a partial meal plan.
+The Graduate Assistant Position for the Strength and Conditioning program is about developing the physical and mental aspects of training the scholar-athletes at the University of Mary.
+This part-time position is responsible for assisting the Head Strength and Conditioning Coach with operating a collegiate strength and conditioning department.
+The goal of this position is to immerse one in all aspects of running a collegiate strength and conditioning department and to prepare the Graduate Assistant Coach for a fulltime coaching position at the college or high school level.

 Candidates will be invited to demonstrate a willingness to support the Christian, Catholic, Benedictine mission of the University of Mary.